-- Late effects/sequelae of cerebrovascular disease (ICD-10-CM category I69) should be used any time after the initial episode of care and only when there is clear documentation of a cause-and-effect relationship. - Late effects include cognitive deficits, speech and language deficits, hemiplegia/hemiparesis, disturbance of vision and facial weakness. - The sequelae or "late effects" of a CVA should be documented and coded every time they are assessed. - If you document "R or L sided weakness" do you mean "R or L hemiplegia or hemiparesis"? - Monoparesis, or paralysis affecting a single extremity or part of the extremity, does not code to this category.
+- Late effects/sequelae of cerebrovascular disease (ICD-10-CM category l69) should be used any time after the initial episode of care and only when there is clear documentation of a cause-and-effect relationship. - Late effects include cognitive deficits, speech and language deficits, hemiplegia/hemiparesis, disturbance of vision and facial weakness. - The sequelae or "late effects" of a CVA should be documented and coded every time they are assessed.
+If you document "R or L sided weakness" do you mean "R or L hemiplegia or hemiparesis"?
+When unilateral weakness is clearly documented as being associated with a stroke, it is considered synonymous with hemiparesis/hemiplegia.
+Unilateral weakness outside of this clear association cannot be assumed as hemiparesis/hemiplegia, unless it is associated with some other brain disorder or injury.